 Matt Boettger is Coordinator of Campus Ministry at the St. Thomas Aquinas Catholic Center and one of the founders of the Aquinas Institute for Catholic Thought.
 In addition to overseeing and training student leaders of the St. Thomas Aquinas COR Team, Matt specializes in Saint John Paul II's Theology of the Body and leads the Thomas Center's very popular RCIA program.
 He spends much of his day teaching students to order their spiritual and temporal lives.
 Matt has a degree in Computer Science from the University of Nebraska, and a Masters Degree in New Testament from Denver Seminary.
 Matt, his wife Janis, and sons Kieran and Jude live in Erie.

 The Aquinas Institute for Catholic Thought is launching a brand new, for-credit course starting next semester!
-Dr. Scott Powell will be offering "Introduction to the Bible" as a 3-credit course on Mondays and Wednesdays at the Catholic Center from 3:45-5:00 starting January 14th.
+Dr. Scott Powell will be offering "Jesus and the Gospels" as a 3-credit course on Mondays and Wednesdays at the Catholic Center from 3:45-5:00 starting August 26th.
 Credit will be offered through the University of Mary, at the low price of only $80!

 For more information or questions, contact Scott Powell at: email@example.com.